 Every school is required to identify and address the SEND of the pupils that they support.
-Through the implementation of this policy, the school will:
+Through the implementation of this policy, we will:

-- Use their best endeavours to make sure that pupils with SEND get the support they need to access the school's broad and balanced curriculum. - Ensure that pupils with SEND engage in the activities of the school alongside pupils who do not have SEND. - Ensure there is high-quality provision to meet the needs of pupils with SEND, with specific focus on inclusive practice and removing barriers to learning. - Fulfil its statutory duties towards pupils with SEND in light of the SEND code of practice. - Promote disability equality and equality of opportunity, fulfilling its duties under the Equality Act 2010 towards individual disabled pupils. - Make reasonable adjustments, including the provision of auxiliary aids and services, to ensure that disabled pupils are not at a substantial disadvantage compared with their peers. - Designate a teacher to be responsible for coordinating SEND provision, i.e. the SENCO. - Inform parents when they are making special educational provision for their child. - Review, prepare and publish important information about the school and its implementation of relevant SEND policies, including: - Accessibility plans setting out how they plan to increase access to the curriculum and the physical environment for pupils with SEND. - Information about the admission arrangements for pupils with SEND and the steps taken to prevent them being treated less favourably than others. - A SEN information report about the implementation of the school's policy for pupils with SEND.
+- Ensure that pupils with SEND get the support they need to access the school's broad and balanced curriculum, providing high aspirations for all. - Ensure that pupils with SEND engage in the activities of the school alongside pupils who do not have SEND including learning, clubs and enrichment opportunities. - Ensure there is high-quality provision to meet the needs of pupils with SEND, with specific focus on inclusive practice and removing barriers to learning through adaptive teaching strategies. - Fulfil our statutory duties towards pupils with SEND in light of the SEND code of practice.
+SEND Code of Practice January 2015.pdf (publishing.service.gov.uk) - Promote disability equality and equality of opportunity, fulfilling duties under the Equality Act 2010 towards individual disabled pupils. - Make reasonable adjustments, including the provision of auxiliary aids and services, to ensure that disabled pupils are not at a substantial disadvantage compared with their peers. - We have a designated teacher whom is responsible for coordinating SEND provision.
+Our SENCO is Emily Davies, and has completed the National SENCO award. - Inform parents when they are making special educational provision for their child. - Review, prepare and publish important information about the school and its implementation of relevant SEND policies, including: - Accessibility plans setting out how they plan to increase access to the curriculum and the physical environment for pupils with SEND. - Information about the admission arrangements for pupils with SEND and the steps taken to prevent them being treated less favourably than others. - A SEND information report about the implementation of the school's policy for pupils with SEND.